NARRTC By-Laws

 Article VI – BOARD OF GOVERNORS EXECUTIVE COMMITTEE

-The Executive Committee shall consist of the Officers of the NARRTC, the chairs of the Research Committee and Training Committee, and six additional members at large who shall be elected at the Annual Meeting by the Board of Governors, from among the Project Members.
+The Executive Committee shall consist of the Officers of the NARRTC, the Fiscal Manager, the chairs of the permanent and ad hoc committees, and six additional Members-at-Large who shall be elected at the Annual Meeting by the Board of Governors, from among the Project Members.
 Members-at-Large shall be elected for 3-year terms with right of succession to an additional term if re-elected.
 Terms are staggered such that two Members-at-Large will be elected each year.

 The Executive Committee shall meet at least twice annually on call of the President.
 One of these meetings shall be at the time of the annual assembly.
 The Executive Committee shall exercise all powers of the Board within the policies established by the Board in order to implement the administrative affairs of the NARRTC on an interim basis throughout the fiscal year.